chilts/connect-pgclient/README.md

 ## Usage ##

-Once you have setup and called your ```connect-postgres``` middleware, you Postgres client is available on the
+Once you have setup and called your ```connect-pgclient``` middleware, you Postgres client is available on the
 ```req``` object as follows:

 ```javascript